mgsperandii/LandUse_Traits_Stability/README.md

 This repository contains R scripts and datasets to replicate the results presented in the manuscript **"Functional traits mediate the effect of land use on drivers of community stability within and across trophic levels."**

 # Data
 The file "LandUse_Traits_Stability_Datasets.RData" includes datasets for plants, total arthropods, herbivores, and carnivores in both grasslands and forests (total: 8 datasets).
+Please note that all numeric variables have already been centered and scaled.

 # Scripts
 The file "LandUse_Traits_Stability_RCode.R" is the script used to reproduce the analyses presented in the manuscript.
 Within this script, analyses are organized according to the hypotheses they address, specifically in the following order: